filinvadim/warpnet/README.md

 ## General Principles of the Warp Network

+1. WarpNet cannot be owned by anyone.
-1. WarpNet must operate independently of any third-party services.
+2. WarpNet must operate independently of any third-party services.
-2. WarpNet must not rely on any proprietary or third-party technologies.
+3. WarpNet must not rely on any proprietary or third-party technologies.
-3. A WarpNet node must be distributed as a single executable file.
+4. A WarpNet node must be distributed as a single executable file.
-4. WarpNet must be a cross-platform solution.
+5. WarpNet must be a cross-platform solution.
-5. Only one WarpNet member node may run on a single machine, but it may have multiple aliases.
+6. Only one WarpNet member node may run on a single machine, but it may have multiple aliases.
-6. WarpNet member nodes must be governed solely by network consensus.
+7. WarpNet member nodes must be governed solely by network consensus.
-7. WarpNet business nodes may allow centralized management.
+8. WarpNet business nodes may allow centralized management.
+9. WarpNet business nodes must responsibly run at least one bootstrap node.
-8. A WarpNet node must store private data only on the local host machine.
+10. A WarpNet node must store private data only on the local host machine.
-9. WarpNet member nodes must not be developed or controlled by a single individual.
+11. WarpNet member nodes must not be developed or controlled by a single individual.
-10. Content on WarpNet must be moderated automatically, without human intervention.
+12. Content on WarpNet must be moderated automatically, without human intervention.
-11. Hosting a WarpNet bootstrap node must be incentivized with rewards.
+13. Hosting a WarpNet bootstrap node must be incentivized with rewards.
-12. Node owners bear full personal responsibility for any content they upload to WarpNet.
+14. Node owners bear full personal responsibility for any content they upload to WarpNet.

 ## Getting Started